Elise-11/Hodgkin_Huxley_Model/README.md

 ### Dependencies

-* This project uses python3, if your python version is not update please write the following command in your terminal.
+* This project uses python3.9.5, if your python version is not updated please write the following command in your terminal.

 ```{}
 sudo apt update